Massage Stick or Foam Roller for Shoulder Tension? | 321 STRONG Answers

 ## Key Takeaways

-- &#10003;Use a massage stick for the trapezius, levator scapulae, and specific trigger points
+- &#10003;Use a massage stick for trigger points in the trapezius and levator scapulae where precision matters

-- &#10003;Use a foam roller for thoracic spine mobility and broad upper-back tissue
+- &#10003;Use a foam roller for thoracic spine mobilization, which directly affects shoulder blade movement

 For shoulder tension, the right tool depends on where the tightness lives.
 A massage stick delivers targeted, directional pressure on muscles like the trapezius and levator scapulae, where pinpoint work produces the most relief.
 A foam roller handles broader tissue, particularly the thoracic spine and the wide muscles around the shoulder blade.
 For most shoulder tension, using both in sequence outperforms relying on either tool alone.